-In distance education system learners mostly by themselves use specially prepared self-learning materials.
-Self -learning materials are different from traditional pattern of learning materials.
+In distance education system, learners mostly by themselves use specially prepared self-learning materials.
+Self-learning materials are different from traditional pattern of learning materials.
 Hence, developing materials for different courses in distance education is also different.
 Preparation of courses in open learning system is a serious issue.
 It goes through various stages like; course planning, course development and course production.
-Production of audio and television programmes and audio/video cassettes also come under course preparation.
+Production of audio and television programmes and audio/ video cassettes also come under course preparation.
 Hence, course preparation needs a systematic planning.

-Various stages of course preparation:
+Various stages of course preparation:-

-• Course Planning:

-It is necessary to plan writing of a course carefully and well in advance.
+Course Planning: - It is necessary to plan the writing of a course carefully and well in advance.
 In face-to-face teaching it is easy to make on the spot adjustments in teaching strategies which will suit the needs of different groups of learners, while, in distance teaching this is not possible.
 The teaching materials are prepared in advance and the distance learners don't have the teacher with them to help them interpret its content.
 So the suitability of the materials must be decided before they are written.
-For this reason systematic planning is essential in preparing self-learning material.
+For this reason systematic planning is essential in preparing selflearning materials.

-The process of course planning comprises the following stages:
+The process of course planning comprises the following stages:-

-• Assessment of Needs:

-The first stage of planning is the assessment of educational needs.
+Assessment of Needs: - The first stage of planning is the assessment of educational needs.
 Educational needs are assessed through surveys and formative evaluation.
 Various research techniques can be employed for this purpose.
-This is particularly true of rural areas where people may not be able to solve their problems in educational terms, i.e. a general desire for better health may indicate specially There are two mounted studies. general approaches which have proved useful in the assessment of educational needs.
-The first is similar to anthropological field work; the researcher stays with the community and observes their behaviour.
-The second is the surveys undertaken to find out prevent needs.
-Through individual or group interviews, the potential learners, their parents and/ or other members of society are asked to answer certain questions.
+This is particularly true of rural areas where people may not be able to solve their problems in educational terms, i.e. a general desire for better health may indicate a need for health education but, the exact form of it should be determined through specially mounted studies.
+There are two general approaches which have proved useful in the assessment of educational needs.
+The first is similar to anthropological field work; the researcher stays with the community and observes their behavior.
+The second is the surveys undertaken to find out prevalent needs.
+Through individual or group interviews, the potential learners, their parents and/or other members of society are asked to answer certain questions.

 Once the needs have been assessed, a clear and detailed plan for the project must be chalked out.
 This requires a description of the project/course, indicating the problems that are anticipated.
-We should know everything about the potential learners, such as their learning characteristics, their living, educational backgrounds, and their occupations, etc. at the planning stage; we must stress the importance of analyzing the entry behaviour of the learners, i.e. what they already know, and what they can do at the start of a course.
-A detailed statement of the entry behaviour helps to plan writing and to give guidelines to the course development team, which consists of the writer, the editor, etc.
+We should know everything about the potential learners, such as their learning characteristics, their living, educational backgrounds, and their occupations, etc. at the planning stage; we must stress the importance of analyzing the entry behavior of the learners, i.e. what they already know, and what they can do at the start of a course.
+A detailed statement of the entry behavior helps to plan writing and to give guidelines to the course development team, which consists of the writer, the editor, etc.

-• Defining Objectives :

-The second step is to specify the objectives, i.e. to set down precisely what we wish to achieve.
-This definition of objectives, should be the key document for course developers.
+Defining Objectives: - The second step is to specify the objectives, i.e. to set down precisely what we wish to achieve.
+This definition of objectives should be the key document for course developers.
 It is a difficult but crucial part of the way process of developing materials, since later decisions will depend on the way the objectives have been defined and whether hey relevant to the learner's context.

-However, objectives should be expressed in behavioural terms, which can be tested and quantified.
+However, objectives should be expressed in behavioral terms, which can be tested and quantified.

-Analyzing Resources and Constrains:

-Before planning in detail the course writer must have clear idea of the resources to depend on and also of the possible constraints.
+Analyzing Resources and Constrains:- Before planning in detail the course writer must have clear idea of the resources to depend on and also of the possible constraints.